 I am experienced and accredited both as a Counsellor and Psychotherapist.
 I am available for short-term, solution focused work and longer-term in-depth psychotherapy.
 I am a specialist in gender variance, diversity and identity, working with these issues both within the NHS and privately.

-People who contact me are often troubled by anxiety or depression.
+People who contact me are often troubled by anxiety, depression and/or stress.
 Sometimes they are experiencing difficulties in relationships, or may feel stuck in unhelpful patterns of behaviour that they want to change.
 I can use my skills and experience to help you consider and understand what is happening in your life and support you to make changes, or to accept the things that cannot be altered, such as loss and bereavement.

 I provide a safe and confidential space in a beautiful, tranquil environment that will assist your exploration.

 My work is carried out in accordance with the ethical principles and code of professional conduct of the UK Council for Psychotherapy and the BACP ethical framework.

 Some considerations and suggestions to help you make a choice:

 1. Are they professionally qualified and how long have they been in practice?
 What are their qualifications?
 It is vital that your new psychotherapist or counsellor is highly skilled and able to assist you with your concerns.